 3. Bring your foodbank voucher to your nearest foodbank centre.

-You can find a list of our local centres and opening times here.
 When you arrive, we’ll welcome you with a warm drink and our trained volunteers will chat with you about your situation.
 We’ll also discuss any dietary needs you may have and exchange your foodbank voucher for a parcel of three days of emergency food.
 We’ll also help to signpost you in any other ways that we can.
 Our foodbank centres offer a cafe style environment and our aim is to provide non-judgemental support at the point of crisis.